jan Kekan San

 • You have parented before.

-Tip: You can translate these sentences in dozens of ways, especially with appropriate context- you might even think of something that isn't listed!
+Tip: You can translate these sentences in dozens of ways, especially with appropriate context- you'll probably think of something that isn't listed!

 Hello and Goodbye